 In affiliate marketing, it’s always about traffic.
 Isn’t it?
 Not just any traffic, though.

-We all know that there are different traffic sources and multiple platforms, RTBs, and services that you can use to tap into traffic.
+We all know that there are different free traffic sources and multiple platforms, RTBs, and services that you can use to tap into traffic.

 That’s not what the post is about.
 How about some traffic sources you absolutely didn’t know about or maybe you just overlooked because your Facebook Campaigns were keeping you busy?